-Lately the real world seems to be getting worryingly more similar to the ones portrayed by some dystopian novels, and my desire to read books from that genre is also increasing.
+Lately, the real world seems to be getting worryingly more similar to the ones portrayed in some dystopian novels, and my desire to read books from that genre is also increasing.
 By showing a regression of political, environmental, economic or social standards, they draw attention to real-world issues that should concern us all.

 I haven’t read many dystopian novels, but I quite enjoyed the vast majority of them.
 There is something strangely appealing about reading a book that focuses on a community being plagued by an undesirable and frightening state of affairs.
 Today I reveal my three favourite dystopian novels, all delving into different types of societies.

 1984 by George Orwell